 In order to connect your device to a wired ISP, on the Device mode page, from the Connection method list, select the Wired connection value.
 Then from the Work mode list select the Router value.
-In this mode you can configure a WAN connection, set your own settings for the wireless network in the 2.4GHz and 5GHz bands, configure LAN ports to connect an STB or VoIP phone, and set your own password for access to the web-based interface of the device.
+In this mode you can configure a WAN connection, set your own settings for the wireless network, configure LAN ports to connect an STB or VoIP phone, and set your own password for access to the web-based interface of the device.

-Figure 26.
+Figure 25.
 Selecting an operation mode.
 The Router mode.

 In order to connect your device to the network of a 3G or LTE operator, on the Device mode page, from the Connection method list, select the 3G/LTE modem value.
-In this mode you can configure a 3G/LTE WAN connection, set your own settings for the wireless network in the 2.4GHz and 5GHz bands, and set your own password for access to the web-based interface of the device.
+In this mode you can configure a 3G/LTE WAN connection, set your own settings for the wireless network, and set your own password for access to the web-based interface of the device.

-Figure 27.
+Figure 26.
 Selecting an operation mode.
 The 3G/LTE modem mode.

 In order to connect your device to a wireless ISP (WISP), on the Device mode page, from the Connection method list, select the Wi-Fi value.
 Then from the Work mode list select the WISP Repeater value.
-In this mode you can connect your device to another access point, configure a WAN connection, set your own settings for the wireless network in the 2.4GHz and 5GHz bands, configure LAN ports to connect an STB or VoIP phone, and set your own password for access to the web-based interface of the device.
+In this mode you can connect your device to another access point, configure a WAN connection, set your own settings for the wireless network, configure LAN ports to connect an STB or VoIP phone, and set your own password for access to the web-based interface of the device.

-Figure 28.
+Figure 27.
 Selecting an operation mode.
 The WISP Repeater mode.

 In order to connect your device to a wired router for adding a wireless network to the existing local network, on the Device mode page, from the Connection method list, select the Wired connection value.
 Then from the Work mode list select the Access point value.
-In this mode you can change the LAN IP address, set your own settings for the wireless network in the 2.4GHz and 5GHz bands and set your own password for access to the web-based interface of the device.
+In this mode you can change the LAN IP address, set your own settings for the wireless network and set your own password for access to the web-based interface of the device.

-Figure 29.
+Figure 28.
 Selecting an operation mode.
 The Access point mode.

 In order to connect your device to a wireless router for extending the range of the existing wireless network, on the Device mode page, from the Connection method list, select the Wi-Fi value.
 Then from the Work mode list select the Repeater value.
-In this mode you can change the LAN IP address, connect your device to another access point, set your own settings for the wireless network in the 2.4GHz and 5GHz bands, and set your own password for access to the web-based interface of the device.
+In this mode you can change the LAN IP address, connect your device to another access point, set your own settings for the wireless network, and set your own password for access to the web-based interface of the device.

-Figure 30.
+Figure 29.
 Selecting an operation mode.
 The Repeater mode.